 As I see it, there are two kinds of people who should apply—aspiring practitioners and aspiring academics.
-The first includes students to start an internationally oriented career in policy or finance focused on poor and middle-income countries.
+The first includes students looking to start an internationally oriented career in policy or finance focused on poor and middle-income countries.
 The second consists of students who would like to pursue a PhD in economics, political science, public policy, or other quantitative social sciences, but who would like to strengthen their application by acquiring skills in econometrics and completing a significant piece of independent research.
 Of course, many students may still be interested in both—this program will give them an opportunity to figure out which they really want.

-Quantitative training: The program is quantitatively intense.
+Econometric training: The program is quantitatively intense.
 All students take a semester of mathematical methods and at least three semesters of econometrics, as well as gaining a mastery of core economic theories and familiarity with the big issues and current research frontier in their area of specialization.
 This differentiates it from most master’s degrees in policy, which take an interdisciplinary approach and consequently expect much less from students on the quantitative side.
 Quantitative skills are usually the biggest hole in the skill set of most aspiring academics and policy practitioners, and the hardest to acquire outside of an academic context.
 Ability to handle a dataset is also a skill that is immediately valuable in almost any organization, helping students get that crucial first job that will create further opportunities of all kinds.

 Some of our faculty’s methodological specialties include field research methods (Elizabeth Katz, Yaniv Stopnitzky, Bruce Wydick), laboratory and field experiments (Alessandra Cassar), large secondary data sets (Jesse Anttila-Hughes, Yaniv Stopnitzky), econometrics of program evaluation (Bruce Wydick), and applied game theory (Peter Lorentzen).